Last updated: 2nd January 2024

 Your name, job title and organisation, email address and country will be recorded via a scanner or by your registration when you book to attend a live event/session.
 These details may be shared with our event partners, session supporters or those facilitating the session.
 If you opt out of the delegate list these details will not be shared with event partners.

 We find it helpful to have a note of your mobile phone number so that we can contact you during the event with news or changes to the programme.
-We will not share this information with any other party.

 By submitting registration details, delegates agree to allow the Organisers to contract them regarding their services and future events.
 If you do not wish to receive such communications please email firstname.lastname@example.org